tronprotocol/tips/tp/p2p/004-TCP-Connection-Policy.md

 Specify through configuration file.
 Upon initiation, system will add `activeNodes` into `trustNodes` and try to build connections with them.
 If the connection with `activeNodes` fails, a retry will be launched in the next TCP cycle.

 #### `trustNodes`
 Specify through configuration file.
-System will skip all other verifying steps and create a connection right away upon receiving a request from `trustNodes`(See more details in the section on how to process TCP connection requests).
+System will skip all other verifying steps and create a connection right away upon receiving a request from `trustNodes`.
+More details refer to [Processing TCP connection requests](#processing-tcp-connection-requests).

 #### `badNodes`
 When receiving an abnormal message, system will add the sender node into `badNodes` and keep its status for 1 hour.
 The connection requests from `badNodes` will be directly rejected.